-This is the growing of only one type of crop (such as maize) on a piece of land.
-It could be for a season or for several years as in some farming system.
+This is the growth of only one type of crop (such as maize) on a piece of land.
+It could be for a season or for several years as in some farming systems.

 The system is also termed sole cropping.

 what is crop rotation within the classification of crop

 1. It makes possible the use of machines in farm operations.
 2. It leads to higher productivity per hectare, 3.
 It also leads to specialization among farmers.
 4. The control of weeds is easy.
 This is because herbicides can be used

 1. It is risky because crop failure arising from pests, diseases or weather conditions will result in a total loss of income to the farmer for that year.